Skip to content

 • Directory.codegen/rules/RuleName/

-Controls engine behavior for this rule.
+Controls engine behaviour for this rule.
 Minimum viable config:

 version: 1